-There are a number of different systems that can be considered an “internet fax” – from server & enterprise level systems to individual fax machines that use the T.38 standard (fax over IP) to online fax services.
+There are some different systems that can be considered an “internet fax” – from server & enterprise level systems to individual fax machines that use the T.38 standard (fax over IP) to online fax services.

-While each of these terms are somewhat interchangeable, they each have their own specific meanings that make them slightly different.
+While each of these terms is somewhat interchangeable, they each have their specific meanings that make them slightly different.

 How to get an internet fax

-A fax machine running the T.38 fax standard (fax over IP) is set up in very much the same way as a traditional fax machine is, however it placed on the network by the IT department or IT specialist.
+A fax machine running the T.38 fax standard (fax over IP) is set up in very much the same way as a traditional fax machine is.
+However, it is placed on the network by the IT department or IT specialist.